ParadiseCatz/grader-prototype/README.md

 * Run the server using `activator run` command inside main directory
 * Go to localhost:9000

 Testcase directory can be found in `.../testcase`.
-If you're giving template for submission, please use makefile with 'compile' rule for compiling submission and 'run' rule for executing submission.
+If you're giving template for submission, please include makefile with 'compile' rule for compiling submission and 'run' rule for executing submission.
 Put the template file in `.../template'.

 Configuration
 ----------------